Alogani/NimGo_multithreadingattempt/README.md

 - [X] Implements the possibility to run the Event loop in a second thread
 - [X] Implements the basic I/O operations for files
 - [ ] Implements the all I/O operations for files
+- [ ] Implements a "trampoline" style (aka like then for async/await)
 - [X] Implement the *goAsync* template to add a coroutine inside the event loop
 - [X] Introduce a *Task[T]* type as the return type of *goAsync*
 - [ ] Introduce some utilities for *Task[T]* :